General terms and conditions of:

 3.1 Unless otherwise agreed, the choice of packaging, shipping method and shipping route is made by SEIPP to the exclusion of any liability.

-When shipping with the SEIPP delivery van, we charge a VP flat rate of 3 €.
+When shipping with the SEIPP delivery van, we charge a shipping and packaging flat rate of 3 €.

 Packaging material provided by SEIPP is to be paid for by the customer.